altanai/Ramudroid/README.md

 5V single channel relay

 **power**
-Lipo batteru 11.1 V or Solar Panel connection 12 V
+Lipo battery 11.1 V or Solar Panel connection 12 V

-#### IR sensor to detect if garbage collectrion bin/tray is full
+#### IR sensor to detect if garbage collection bin/tray is full
 infrared radiation can be found between the visible and microwave regions, wavelengths between 0.75 and 1000µm.

 ## Software